 If you are an online merchant, you surely know about Fab – an online flash sales retailer that reached one million users in just five months after its launch in 2010.
 But after a few tumultuous months, the company had to sail through choppy waters.
 In 2012, it had invested millions of dollars in a business model that led the moribund company to its ultimate demise.
 Was it one of the eCommerce mistakes?

 What had happened?
 Where did they go wrong?
 Well, this article will tell you where Fab and other failed eCommerce businesses went wrong and the lessons you can learn from these failures.

 Should you start your own eCommerce store?

-Building your own eCommerce website is considered the simplest way to reach and stay connected with your target customers, considering you don’t have to set up a brick and mortar shop and wait for customers to walk in, that is if they do.
-There are plenty of different ways to execute business virtually but starting an eCommerce platform is considered the best.
+Building your own online store is considered the simplest way to reach and stay connected with your target customers, considering you don’t have to set up a brick and mortar shop and wait for customers to walk in, that is if they do.
+There are so many ways to execute business virtually but starting an eCommerce platform is considered the best.
 However, it is easier said than done.
 Some of the worst eCommerce mistakes if not rectified on time, can stop your shop before it even takes off.